Download our letter asking them to remove it from their shelves. Just add the date, your name

 A lack of information regarding the fishing methods and sustainability in obtaining sharks for their cartilage, as well as the species that are being utilised, is also of concern.
 One manufacturer recently revealed their products contain dogfish shark, bull shark (Near Threatened according to the International Union for the Conservation of Nature (IUCN) Red List), blue shark (Near Threatened), nurse shark (Western Atlantic population is assessed as Near Threatened), blacktip shark (Near Threatened), reef shark (Near Threatened) and thresher shark (vulnerable).

 According to the IUCN Shark Specialist Group, 32 percent of open ocean (pelagic) sharks are now threatened with extinction.
 This is the result of overfishing due to the high demand for shark fin soup, meat and cartilage products.
 Sharks are particularly sensitive to overfishing due to their late maturity, low birthing rates and long gestation periods.
 Estimates suggest a total annual mortality of 100 million sharks killed in 2000 and about 97 million sharks in 2010, with a total range between 63 and 273 million per year.
 A number that is far from sustainable.

-We ask that in light of this information you remove shark cartilage from your range of products and replace it with a more sustainable and environmentally friendly alternative.
+I ask that in light of this information you remove shark cartilage from your range of products and replace it with a more sustainable and environmentally friendly alternative.

 Thank you for your time and consideration in this matter.
 If you require clarification or any further information, please do not hesitate to contact me.